-In 2019, we slightly exceeded our pretax financial performance goal resulting in annual cash incentive payouts at approximately target for financial performance under the SMIP.
-Additionally, we exceeded our targets for safety performance goals, resulting in above target annual cash incentive payouts under the SMIP for safety performance.
-The average ROIC for the three years ended December 1, 2019, 2018 and 2017 was below threshold performance and, consequently, no ROIC performance shares were earned for grants made in 2017.
-For the 2017 TSR performance shares, TSR performance ranked at the 33rd percentile and, therefore, 48.4% of the target number of TSR performance shares were earned.
+In 2023, we exceeded our pretax financial performance goal resulting in above target annual cash incentive payouts for financial performance under the MIP.
+Additionally, we exceeded our targets for safety performance goals, resulting in above target annual cash incentive payouts under the MIP for our total case incident rate safety performance goal and above target annual cash incentive payouts under the MIP for our lost time incident rate safety performance goal.
+The aggregate ROIC performance for the three years ended December 31, 2023, 2022 and 2021 resulted in a payout of 200.0%, which was at the maximum for ROIC grants made in 2021.
+For the 2021 TSR performance shares.
+TSR performance ranked at the 82nd percentile which was above maximum and, therefore, 200.0% of the target number of TSR performance shares were earned.